 “Why has the government imposed a ban on electronic advertising?”

 End of Story? is written in a very interesting fashion; each chapter begins with cross-examination by the prosecutor and Ali’s answer forms the story of that chapter.

 The way in which the plot is built is very nice and makes up for the lack of much substance in the plot.

 The detail with which the Vidarbha region and the native Gond tribes are described is amazing.
 The language used, adds flavour.
 It is an interesting fusion of simple words and deep thoughts.

 The book has an interesting mix of characters; from the self-righteous Ali to the ever-angry Shh to the inquisitive Quyamat to the obnoxious Tauji to the babbling Pixie, the book has it all.

 The climax is one of the most important parts of any book.
 It is the part which leaves you sweet or sour.
-The climax of End of Story is fantastic but I cannot delve the details without giving out spoilers.
+The climax is fantastic but I cannot delve the details without giving out spoilers.
 Suffice to say this book has one of the better climaxes I’ve seen in recent times.

 One word of caution – not everyone will like End of Story? and finishing it would require lots of patience.
 But you’ll not be disappointed at all once you finish reading it.